microsoft/ContextualSP/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## FAQ

+**1. ModuleNotFoundError: No module named 'scripts.eval.evaluation_sqa'**

+*Ans*: Please see `Inject a SQL evaluator` above to solve it.
+If you do not need a SQL evalutor, you could remove the evalutor usage in `sparc_parse.py`.